ditinc/linter-cflint/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [CFLint](https://github.com/cflint/CFLint).
 It will be used with files that have the "ColdFusion" syntax.

-:memo: **Note: CFLint currently requires write access to the file system for XML output.
-Atom for Windows seems to be cool with this, but Atom for Mac OS X throws a permission exception.
-For now, use CFLint from https://github.com/ditinc/CFLint/releases/download/v0.5-sjm/CFLint-0.5.0-all.jar until I can craft an acceptable pull request to the main repo.**

 ## Installation

 ```
 apm install linter-cflint
 ```

-`linter-cflint` currently requires you have the [CFLint](https://github.com/cflint/CFLint) JAR and the Java JRE (or JDK) `java.exe` installed somewhere on your system.
-Use the configuration to set the location of the JAR and of `java.exe`.
+`linter-cflint` currently requires you have the Java JRE (or JDK) `java.exe` installed somewhere on your system.
+Use the configuration to set the location of `java.exe`.

 ## Settings